• Skip to primary navigation

 4. Milk/ Heavy Cream or Evaporated Milk

-5. High speed mixer
+5. High speed mixer.
+Preferably a stand mixer with the paddle attachment.

 three layer cake, stacked with frosting in-between.